 Pick up the phone

 If you don’t answer the phone, you cannot find out what the call is regarding, and you cannot tell the company to remove you from their call lists.
 It is therefore better to pick up the phone, find out who is calling, and inform them that you don’t want any further calls.
-If it turns out that there has been a violation of your opt-out, you can submit a complaint to the Consumer Ombudsman.
+If it turns out that there has been a violation of your opt-out, you can submit a complaint to the Consumer Authority.

 When can I file a complaint?